threedworld-mit/tdw/Documentation/lessons/setup/openmind.md

 ###### Setup

-# Setup TDW on MIT Openmind
+# Run TDW on MIT Openmind

 To run TDW on [MIT Openmind](https://openmind.mit.edu/) you must have valid Kerebos credentials.